Hiahwahnah/summer-chores/README.md

 This exercise simulates a person's Saturday summer chore routine using asynchronous JavaScript.

-There are **two versions** of the solution:
+There are **three versions** of the solution:

 - `callbackVersion.js` — uses **callback functions**
 - `promiseVersion.js` — uses **Promises**
+- `asyncAwaitVersion.js` — uses **async/await**

-In both versions, the simulation follows a strict order of chores.
+In all versions, the simulation follows a strict order of chores.
 At each step, the person becomes more tired and may fall asleep, preventing them from completing the remaining chores.

 ---